Join us November 6-8, 2015!

 Managing Culinary Director

 J. KENJI LÓPEZ-ALT is the managing culinary director of Serious Eats, author of the James Beard Award-nominated column The Food Lab, and a columnist for Cooking Light.
 He lives in San Mateo with his wife Adriana and two dogs, Jamón and Shabu.
-His first book, The Food Lab: Better Home Cooking Through Science, hits bookstores on September 21.
+His first book, The Food Lab: Better Home Cooking Through Science, was released September 21 and is already a New York Times Bestseller.
 At nearly 1,000 pages with over 300 foolproof recipes, it’s a grand tour of the science of cooking explored through popular American dishes, illustrated in full color with thousands of photographs, charts, graphs, and do-at-home experiments.

 KAITLIN YARNALL is an executive editor at National Geographic and the director of cartography for the National Geographic Society.
 She leads the teams charged with maps, information graphics, and illustration.
 She is also the director of National Geographic’s Future of Food initiative (natgeofood.com).
 She has developed the Society’s editorial vision for food and has been instrumental in establishing partnerships around this critical issue.
 Kaitlin’s work has been recognized by multiple groups including: the Society for News Design, the American Society of Magazine Editors, NACIS, and Malofiej.
 She has been at National Geographic for 10 years and has formerly held the titles of deputy creative director, deputy art director, and senior edit cartographer.
 Kaitlin holds a master’s degree in geography from the George Washington University and a bachelor’s degree from Humboldt State University.